What is a home sensor?

 Many people already have sensors in the home, such as a smart meter to track electricity use or a smoke alarm to monitor the risk of fire.

-Just like these devices, other sensors can be used to observe several important conditions.
+Additional devices can be used to detect several other important conditions.

 3. They monitor several variables